 - Perspex screens will separate polling staff from voters

 - Polling staff will be wearing face masks or visors

 - Check the location of your polling station on you poll card before setting off as you may need to go to a different place to vote this year;

 - Bring a face mask and a pen or pencil with you

-- Rembember that our polling stations are busier at 7am to 9.30am, lunchtime, 3.30pm to 4.30pm and 6pm to 8pm.
-Please try to avoid voting at these times if you can to reduce queing times.
+- Remember that our polling stations are busier at 7am to 9.30am, lunchtime, 3.30pm to 4.30pm and 6pm to 8pm.
+Please try to avoid voting at these times if you can to reduce queuing times.
 Everyone queuing to vote at a polling station by 10pm will still be able to vote.